Chrono (series): Reception

 Chrono Trigger has placed highly on all six of multimedia website IGNs "top 100 games of all time" lists—4th in 2002, 6th in early 2005, 13th in late 2005, 2nd in 2006, 18th in 2007, and 2nd in 2008.
 GameSpot included Chrono Trigger in "The Greatest Games of All Time" list released in April 2006, and it also appeared as 28th on an "All Time Top 100" list in a poll conducted by Japanese magazine Famitsu.
 Nintendo Power's 100th issue placed it eighteenth on their "100 Best Nintendo Games of All Time", and in their twentieth anniversary issue named it the fifth best Super NES game.
 Chrono Cross was also well received by reviewers; GameSpot awarded the game a perfect 10, one of only seven games in over 40,000 games listed on GameSpot to have been given the score, and its Console Game of the Year Award for 2000.
 IGN gave the game a score of 9.7, and Cross appeared 89th in its 2008 Top 100 games list.

 The music of the series has been very highly regarded and enjoyed wide popularity.
 IGN termed the Chrono Trigger soundtrack "one of the best videogame soundtracks ever produced" and said that the music was a large part of the game's ability to "capture the emotions of the player".
 It furthermore called the soundtrack "some of the most memorable tunes in RPG history".
 The game itself won the "Best Music in a Cartridge-Based Game" award in Electronic Gaming Monthlys 1995 video game awards.
 The soundtrack for Chrono Cross won the Gold Prize for Sony's PlayStation Awards of 2000.
 IGN, in their review of the game, termed the soundtrack "a brilliant score" that "does wonders in stirring the emotional strings of the players as they're playing through the game".
 In a separate piece about Japanese RPG composers, IGN named Yasunori Mitsuda the second best out of ten behind Nobuo Uematsu.

+Aggregate review scores As of October 24, 2013.